 Rivers and streams are vulnerable to many forms of pollution - both point source and non-point source.
 How we use our lands, from building homes to agriculture to forests, determines the types of pollutants we contribute to our rivers and streams.

 Streams in agricultural areas are often prone to erosion (from livestock trampling riparian banks), diversion (lack of water) and runoff pollution.
-Learn more about reducing impacts of agriculture on water quality here.

 WHAT ARE THE COMPONENTS OF A STREAM?

 Streams and rivers are how surface water is transported through watersheds.
 Utahs' streams and rivers harbor unique plants and animals and face many challenges.

 The vegetation along stream and river banks is known as the riparian zone.
 Riparian zones provide important benefits such as shade, bank stability and habitat.